Due diligence reporting tool

 Do your servicing people work from home?

-Our servicing teams have the ability to work flexibly, including from home, but some front desk telephony-based colleagues tend to be in the office.
+Our servicing teams have the ability to work flexibly, including from home, but some front desk telephony-based colleagues are office based.

 Will I be allocated dedicated field support?

-Yes, each firm that actively engages with us will be allocated a small, dedicated team.
-They will be your personal contacts for any support or queries.
+Yes, each firm that actively engages with us will be allocated a dedicated support team for any queries.

-Your principal contact will proactively engage with you and support our relationship through regular contact and face-to-face meetings.
+Your main contact will proactively engage with you and support our relationship through regular contact and face-to-face meetings.
 They’ll make sure you’re aware of all the resources available to you as a user of our platform.
-Harnessing their in-depth knowledge of regulatory, compliance and industry issues, they’ll support your business through project planning, training provision, and any technical queries, as required.
+They’ll support your business through project planning, training provision, and any technical queries, as required.

-We believe in transparency because knowing how things are going helps you manage your clients and gives you peace of mind that your cases are progressing.
-You’ll use our secure messaging system, Jira, that allows you to send instructions and queries to us, and view how these are progressing.
-Jira will also save you time, as you won’t need to call us to find out what’s going on.
+We believe in transparency and provide updates to you as your cases are progressing, as this helps you manage your clients.
+Our secure messaging system, JIRA, allows you to send instructions and queries to us, and view how these are progressing.
+JIRA will also save you time, as you won’t need to call us for a status update.

 Will I be allocated a dedicated member of your client services team for day-to-day queries?